TEAM-IA-Project-3/City-Hopper-Red/FrontEndDeveloper_README.txt

 FrontendTests.java - Tests the implementation of the Frontend

+BackendDummy.java - Dummy of the Backend, used to test my implementations and included along in the files of this project.

 Additional Contributions:
 -------------------------
 Checked in with Spencer for overall debugging of project